The Adventures of the Black Girl in Her Search for God: Reaction

 Both the story and the essay outraged the religious public, creating a demand that supported five reprintings.

 Shaw was greatly distressed when the perceived "irreligious" tone of Black Girl caused a rift in his long-term friendship with Dame Laurentia McLachlan, Abbess of Stanbrook; although eventually they reconciled.
 Shaw exacerbated the general furore by proposing intermarriage of blacks and whites as a solution to racial problems in South Africa.
 This was taken as a bad joke in Britain and as blasphemy in Nazi Germany.

 The full text of this story is available on-line.

 Several books used variations on the title as satirical or serious replies to Shaw.
-A lighthearted riposte appeared in a similarly-presented volume, The Adventures of the White Girl in her Search for God by Charles Herbert Maxwell, which showed a modern young woman wielding a niblick (golf club) on the cover.
+A lighthearted riposte appeared in a similarly presented volume, The Adventures of the White Girl in her Search for God by Charles Herbert Maxwell, which showed a modern young woman wielding a niblick (golf club) on the cover.
 This book advanced different views of what is really taught by Christianity, defending orthodox Christian doctrine, and deflected the racial construct presented by Shaw.
 The story involves the modern white girl meeting Shaw and the black girl.
 She follows Shaw to meet H. G. Wells, Aldous Huxley and other authors, discussing their various views of God.
 Every so often she hits Shaw with her niblick.

-Another response, the Adventures of the Brown Girl (companion to the Black girl of Mr. Bernard Shaw) in her Search for God by Mr and Mrs I. I. Kazi was published in 1933 by A. H. Stockwell.
+Another response, the Adventures of the Brown Girl (companion to the Black girl of Mr. Bernard Shaw) in her Search for God by I. I. and Elsa Kazi was published in 1933 by A. H. Stockwell.
 This was a liberal Muslim reply which argued that the monotheistic view of the divine existed throughout history, and thus that "every prophet preached Islam in its theistic aspects".
 Other titles include W. R. Matthews' The Adventures of Gabriel in his Search for Mr. Shaw (1933) and The Adventures of the White Girl in her Search for Knowledge (1934) by Marcus Hayman.
 In Matthews' book God sends the Archangel Gabriel to seek out the real Shaw, discovering four "sham" Shaws (his public personas) that hide the real individual.
 Hayman's book was a left-wing criticism of Shaw's religious ideology.
 In 1973 Brigid Brophy published The Adventures of God in his Search for the Black Girl, in which Shaw himself appears.

 In 1968 the story was adapted into a play, which was first produced at the Mermaid Theatre under the direction of Basil Ashmore.
 Passages from the story were read out by a narrator (Edith Evans) and the Black Girl was played by Mona Hammond.
 Hammond later said that she had to push to get the part, as the casting director objected that she was not sufficiently black to play the character.

 Mabel Dove's satirical response, entitled The Adventures of the Black Girl in her Search for Mr Shaw (1933), was included in the British Library's 2015–16 exhibition West Africa: Word, Symbol, Song.